-I have years of experience delivering workshops for adults and children, covering a range of topics relating to languages and literature.
-My main specialisms for training and workshops are literary translation, running a freelance business and language careers more generally.
-I regularly run events for all these areas both at an advanced level for a specialist audience and as taster sessions for complete beginners.
+My specialisms for training events and panels are literary translation, running a freelance business and opportunities in language careers more generally.
+I regularly run events for all these areas both at an advanced level for a specialist audience and as information sessions for complete beginners.

-Having worked as a professional linguist in many different ways since graduating in 2003, I’m often asked for advice about careers using languages and I have been a mentor to several early career linguists.
+Having worked as a professional linguist in many different ways since graduating in 2003, I’m often asked for advice about careers using languages and I have acted as a mentor to several early career freelance linguists.
 I regularly present on panels and at careers events for students who are considering language careers.
 I give specialised continuous professional development (CPD) courses to emerging and practising translators, including on business skills such as social media and marketing, and professional skills such as translating different genres and editing.

 Professional CPD: training events for translators

 I’ve given workshops on the practicalities of a career as a freelance translator at London’s City University (Translate in the City annual summer school), the University of Edinburgh IMES department (MA Advanced Arabic) and the ITI Western Regional Group (if you are a member, please see the ITI Bulletin winter 2016 issue for a detailed review of this event).
 I’ve spoken about literary translation as a career at London Book Fair, focusing especially on translating nonfiction and children’s books.

 From 2019, I plan to give a series of 90 minute training events for professional translators focusing on social media and setting up a personal website.
 These sessions will demonstrate how social media can be used to attract new clients and maintain ongoing relationships.
 I’ll show how quick and easy it is to set up and maintain an effective presence on LinkedIn, Twitter, Facebook and a very basic WordPress website.
 Please get in touch if you’d like to host one of these CPD events for translators.

 Language careers: advice for secondary and university students